MyTonSwap/docs/docs/widget/html.md

 -   Ensure you are passing the correct `tonConnectInstance` to the widget for wallet connections.
 -   You can further customize the widget through additional options passed to `createSwap` in the script.
--   The CSS variables can be modified to better align with your app’s branding and theme.

 ## Troubleshooting